mclearc/colinmclear.net/content/pages/Teaching.md

 Title: Teaching
 ---

-I regularly teach Introduction to Philosophy, an undergraduate survey of 'modern' philosophy of the seventeenth and eighteenth centuries, and graduate level courses on Kant and related topics.
+I regularly teach Introduction to Philosophy (PHIL 101), an undergraduate survey of 'modern' philosophy of the seventeenth and eighteenth centuries (PHIL 232), and graduate level courses on Kant and related topics (PHIL 871 & PHIL 971).

 ### Spring 2016 (On leave Fall 2015)